 If you do not hold an official British citizen passport but have another type

-of British nationality, such as British national (overseas), you need to apply
+of British nationalities, such as British national (overseas), you need to apply

-for a visa before you plan your travel into Vietnam.
+for a regular visa before you plan your travel into Vietnam.

-Important points to consider when availing the visa exemption
+Important points to consider when applying for Vietnam visa

 your travel plans include several visits within a short span, you are advised

 to apply for a regular multiple entry visa (which is covered in the following

 This is because the evisa is currently valid for 1 entry only.